Experts Contributors That Helped With This Guide

 To do things right, you would need to know enough necessary lawn care information.
 You also need the correct information regarding the tools you would need, such as lawnmowers, aerators, and fertilizing materials, to take a few examples.

 Rest assured, the team here has hands-on experience working with various types of lawns, varieties of grass, and a plethora of lawnmowers.
 We did all the research and learning required to put this multi-part post together for you.

-This article is going to be a multiple parts post detailing primary lawn care, fundamentals of mowing, types of lawnmowers, maintenance, their troubleshooting, and finally few words on how to mow like a pro.
+This article is going to be a multiple parts post detailing primary lawn care, lawn treatments, fundamentals of mowing, types of lawnmowers, maintenance, their troubleshooting, and finally few words on how to mow like a pro.